aeternity/aepp-bridge-and-swap/README.md

 ### Environment Variables

 - `NEXT_PUBLIC_SKIP_ETH`: Skip the Ethereum-related bridge operations.
 This a development setting as transaction on the Ethereum Network can be expensive.
 If the flag is present with any value, the operations will be skipped.
 - `AE_PRIVATE_KEY`: Private key for the Aeternity account used for paying for the dex swap transactions.
 This account should be funded with some AE.
 1 AE is enough for around 1500 bridge & swap calls.
+It needs to be in hex format similar to `4d60aca4542c2...c3676a7c1ccf`.
+Use the [sdk](https://docs.aeternity.com/aepp-sdk-js/v13.3.3/quick-start/) to generate a new account.

 ### Configuration Variables